Contents

 Sakhanda Music Label + distribution

-European boutique label with a hybrid model — combines label services (promotion, playlist pitching, marketing) with free distribution to 150+ platforms.
+Independent European music label combining label services with global distribution.
 Artists retain rights to masters.
 Works with Ukrainian and European artists.

 Secretly Group (US/UK, influential in Europe)